oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

 it seems like web authors also have opinions!

 At this point,
-the proposals have basically the same functionality (with some caveats that Apple is hoping to address).
+the proposals have nearly the same functionality
+(with some caveats that Apple is hoping to address).
-They accept basically the same options, and use basically the same layout algorithm.
+They accept roughly the same options, and use almost the same layout algorithm.

 ```css
 /* grid masonry */